 - Make sure “Attach original message” is selected under “When forwarding a message.”

 - Click OK, then OK again, and forward the message as usual.

 The short version: The sender’s mail server is not behaving according to Internet standards, in particular the rule that says it should try again later if it receives a temporary deferral from our server.
-(Yes, there are more of these misconfigured servers than you would expect, even at big email providers who should know better.)
+(Yes, there are more of these misconfigured servers than you would expect.)
 The sender’s email provider should fix the problem, but we can also work around it by whitelisting if necessary.

 The long version: Greylisting is our most effective anti-spam measure, and it works by giving a temporary failure (a 4.x response) the first time a sending server tries a message from a new sender to a new recipient.
 All legitimate mail servers should handle this temporary failure by deferring the message and trying again later, often within 5-30 minutes, at which point we accept the message and whitelist the triad of sending server, sender, and recipient, so mail will flow unimpeded on future attempts.
 (Mail servers are also fully whitelisted after a certain number of successful sends from any recipient to any sender on our end.)

 Spammers are blocked by greylisting because their homebrewed spam-sending software mostly gives up after one attempt, for both technical and economic reasons, while legitimate mail gets through because the Internet standards (RFCs) require mail servers to handle these deferrals properly.
 This amazingly simple technique eliminates about 90% of spam at your doorstep, without even having to scan it for spam-like characteristics, while having very little effect on real mail.
 See greylisting.org for more detail.